 FODMAPs are carbohydrates that have been linked to symptoms like abdominal pain, diarrhea, and constipation, especially in patients with Irritable Bowel Syndrome (IBS).

-If you have IBS and are wondering how quickly FODMAPs might send you to the washroom, you’ve come to the right place.
+If you have IBS and are wondering how quickly FODMAPs might send you to the bathroom, you’ve come to the right place.
 We’ll take a look at some basic gut physiology and some conditions (other than IBS) that you may have if you find yourself running to the bathroom immediately after a meal.

 What are FODMAPs?